ippontech/blog-usa/posts/cloudfront-origin-failover.md

 Amazon's [CloudFront service](https://aws.amazon.com/cloudfront/) does its best to speed up ***content delivery*** by caching frequently accessed files and it is obvious the service does a superb job of this by attracting an extensive [list of customers](https://aws.amazon.com/cloudfront/case-studies/).
 But what happens when you turn on the prescribed failover solution and its seemingly simple implementation on your project mysteriously causes more content delivery issues then before?
 Get ready for a deeper dive into CloudFront's caching strategies and how they talk to the associated Lambda@Edge Functions.

+# Application Pre-Failover

-# Only Unrecognized the First Time
+## Only Unrecognized the First Time

 To understand the problem at hand, it is best to set up the use case as it was intended (and before mentioning anything about failover).
 Typically whenever a user enters a modern website, the first response always comes back with a header called the ["Content-Security-Policy" (CSP)](https://content-security-policy.com/).
 That's because most frameworks need to load various styles and scripts from a whole host of different sources.
 As [Mozzila's spec](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) states, "A CSP compatible browser will then only execute scripts loaded in source files received from those allowlisted domains..."
 For those unfamiliar here is an example of a CSP header (guess which site it comes from):